kunalnagar/kunalnagar.in/_posts/2019-07-16-install-free-ssl-godaddy.md

 ---
 layout: post
-title:  "Install free SSL certificates using LetsEncrypt on GoDaddy"
+title: 'Install free SSL certificates using LetsEncrypt on GoDaddy'
 date: 2019-07-16
-description: "Learn how to install free SSL certificates on GoDaddy using LetsEncrypt"
+description: 'Learn how to install free SSL certificates on GoDaddy using LetsEncrypt'
-img: "/assets/img/foss/godaddy.jpg"
+img: '/assets/img/foss/godaddy.jpg'
 permalink: /blog/install-free-ssl-godaddy/
 ---

 This is a straight-forward guide to installing free SSL certificates on GoDaddy.
 There's no need to pay when LetsEncrypt provides them for free.
 Here's a list of things you need to have before we get started:

-* [A GoDaddy account](https://in.godaddy.com/hosting/web-hosting) - I have a Deluxe Hosting plan with access to cPanel
+- [A GoDaddy account](https://in.godaddy.com/hosting/web-hosting) - I have a Deluxe Hosting plan with access to cPanel
-* [SSLForFree](https://www.sslforfree.com/) - A site to create your SSL certificates
+- [SSLForFree](https://www.sslforfree.com/) - A site to create your SSL certificates
-* [DNSChecker](https://dnschecker.org/) - A DNS Check Propagation Tool
+- [DNSChecker](https://dnschecker.org/) - A DNS Check Propagation Tool

 ## Step 1